Welcome to Dota, You Suck

 There are ways around this.
 You can get a crit item(that does increase damage of illusions WHEN you crit), you can get a radiance(every illusion of the carrier has the 50 dps affect), but most importantly, you need to get stats.
 Stats directly increase the damage of your illusions.
 Ever wonder why Manta Style is +26 agility, +10 Strength and +10 Intelligence?
 That’s because if it was +40 damage, the illusion that it splits off would do NO bonus damage based on the Manta Style.
 For this reason, PLEASE GET STAT ITEMS ON ILLUSION HEROES IF YOU WANT THE ILLUSIONS TO BE STRONG.

-If you want a really easy build for illusion heroes like Phantom Lancer or Naga Siren, aim for treads(agility if you have adequate hp), get a few wraith bands, and then work towards a diffusal.
+If you want a really simple build for illusion heroes like Phantom Lancer or Naga Siren, aim for treads(agility if you have adequate hp), get a few wraith bands, and then work towards a diffusal followed by the manta.
 The strength and the intelligence will benefit your hero, and there is lots of agility in the items that will help your illusions do a lot more damage.

 If you are trying to reduce the damage done to your hero, first figure out what kind of damage is destroying you.
 Making in game decisions like this affects your item builds, and whether you will be prepared for team fights mid game.
 Look at the heroes you are fighting.
 Plan accordingly.
 This is how you play DotA.